hiepyeuh/nevron/SECURITY.md

 # Security Policy

-## ⚠️ Proprietary Software Notice
+## 🔒 Security Notice

-This is proprietary software.
-All security vulnerabilities should be treated as confidential and reported directly to the maintainers.
+This is open-source software licensed under the Nevron Public License (NPL).
+While the code is publicly available, security vulnerabilities should still be reported responsibly to protect users of the software.

 ## Reporting a Vulnerability

 If you discover a security vulnerability within this project, please follow these steps:

-1. **DO NOT** disclose the vulnerability publicly
+1. **DO NOT** disclose the vulnerability publicly until it has been addressed
-2. **DO NOT** create a public GitHub issue
+2. Create a private security advisory through GitHub's Security tab
-3. Contact the maintainers directly:
+3. Alternatively, contact the maintainers directly:
    - Email: axioma.ai.labs@gmail.com
    - GitHub: @gromdimon